Mutatis mutandis: Other languages

 The phrase appears in other European languages as well.
 A passage of Marcel Proust's À la recherche du temps perdu includes "...j'ai le fils d'un de mes amis qui, mutatis mutandis, est comme vous..." ("A friend of mine has a son whose case, mutatis mutandis, is very much like yours.")
 The German Ministry of Justice, similar to the Plain English advocates above, now eschews its use.
 Their official English translation of the Civil Code now reads:

 "Section 27 (Appointment of and management by the board). ...(3) The management by the board is governed by the provisions on mandate in sections 664 to 670 with the necessary modifications."

 In popular culture

-The phrase is used as the motto of Xavier's School for Gifted Youngsters from the X-Men Marvel Comics.
+In Marvel Comics' X-Men series, the phrase is used as the motto of Xavier's School for Gifted Youngsters.